Domestic Violence

 A conviction for a domestic violence crime may affect your eligibility for acceptance into certain housing developments, depending on the requirements of the state, city, or private property owner.

-For certain domestic violence offenses, a second accusation following a conviction may be charged as a felony.
+For certain domestic violence offenses, a second charge—if it follows a prior conviction—can be elevated to a felony offense.

 For information on the differences between a deferred sentence and a suspended sentence, Click this link: FAQ